 Day 12: After breakfast we’ll enter the highly scenic Corbett National Park where Red Junglefowl and Kalij Pheasant are immediate possibilities.
 Please be warned that the accommodation here is spartan by Western standards; expect leaky plumbing and unpredictable supplies of heating, electricity and hot water.
-But the food is good, and the location and its birds are magnificent.
+But the food is reasonable, and the location and its birds are magnificent.
 Night in Corbett National Park.

 Day 14: After a final morning in the park we’ll drive to the old hill-station of Nainital, a journey which takes us along one of the world’s more spectacular mountain roads as we climb up into the Kumaon Hills on our way to this delightful ‘lake city’.
 We’ll stop along the way to look for birds.
 New species could include Long-tailed Broadbill, Black-throated Jay, Black-throated Bushtit, Blue-capped Redstart, and the spectacular Spotted Forktail.
 Night in Nainital.

 Days 15-16: Driving up to the mountain ridge above Nainital we’ll look across to the snow-capped Western Himalayas and the borders of China and Nepal.
 If the weather is clear we’ll be able to see Nanda Devi, at 7816 metres is India’s highest peak, from a view-point often alive with Oriental Turtle Doves, Chestnut-crowned and White-throated Laughingthrushes, Grey-winged Blackbirds, and Red-flanked Bluetails.
 The gentle downhill stroll back into town will add many sub-Himalayan species to our list.
 On varied walks through the surrounding valleys and forested hills we’ll hope for Hill Partridge, Altai Accentor, White-tailed Nuthatch, Rusty-cheeked Scimitar Babbler, Golden Bush Robin, Yellow-breasted Greenfinch, and Common, Dark-breasted and Pink-browed Rosefinches.
-From a nearby mountain look-out close-passing raptors could include Himalayan Griffon Vulture, Lammergeier and Steppe Eagle while other surprises could range from Cheer or Koklass Pheasant to Great Barbet, White-browed Shrike-Babbler or Rufous Sibia.
+From a nearby mountain look-out close-passing raptors could include Himalayan Vulture, Lammergeier and Steppe Eagle while other surprises could range from Cheer or Koklass Pheasant to Great Barbet, White-browed Shrike-Babbler or Rufous Sibia.
 Streaked Laughingthrush is virtually a garden bird here and the numerous wooded gullies and gardens around the town can hold many other exciting birds.
 Recent tours have produced Chestnut Thrush, Fire-fronted Serin and Russet Sparrow - all within walking distance of our hotel.

 On one day we’ll visit the lake at Sat Tal, passing through coniferous forests, a patchwork of farm fields, and the deciduous woodland surrounding the lake.
 Each of these habitats holds different birds, and highlights on previous visits have included Brown Wood Owl, White-crested and Rufous-chinned Laughingthrushes, Red-billed Leiothrix, Scaly Thrush, Black-throated Accentor, and White-capped Bunting.
 Nights in Nainital.